opendaylight/docs/docs/documentation.rst

    |    | [MAJOR] RSTcheckBear:
    |    | (ERROR/3) Error in "code-block" directive:

-It seems to mean that the relevant code-block does is not valid for the language specified, in this case bash.
-Note that if you specify no language, it seems as though it assumes the language is python.
-If you want the code-block to not be an any particular language, instead use the ``::`` directive.
-For
+It means that the relevant code-block is not valid for the language specified, in this case ``bash``.

+.. note:: If you do not specify a language, the default language is Python.
+If
+          you want the code-block to not be an any particular language, instead use the ``::`` directive.
+For example:
-example:

 ::
    ::